MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-D-West-Coast-Groundfish-Limited-Entry-Trawl-Fisheries/section-660.150.md

 (*iii*) That the observer successfully completes a Red Cross (or equivalent) basic cardiopulmonary resuscitation/first aid certification course prior to the end of the Observer Program Training class.

-(iii) *Ensure that observers complete duties in a timely manner* - (A) *MS vessels.* An observer provider must ensure that observers employed by that observer provider do the following in a complete and timely manner:
+(iii) *Ensure that observers complete duties in a timely manner*—(A) *MS vessels.* An observer provider must ensure that observers employed by that observer provider do the following in a complete and timely manner:

 (*1*) Submit to NMFS all data, logbooks, and reports as required by the observer manual;